 About me

-I am an experienced psychotherapist and offer an approach which acknowledges both the lived reality of your existence along with the possibilities of choice and change.
-I understand that relationships from the past can impact the present but do not have to limit the future.
+Hello.
+As an experienced psychotherapist, I provide an approach which recognizes the current realities of life along with the possibility of change.
+I understand that repeated patterns from the past can impact the present but do not determine your future.

-Psychotherapy can help if you are feeling stuck, anxious, depressed or broken-down.
-Having a safe time and space to re-consider yourself and the world in which you live will invite you to think and feel in different ways about life.
+Psychotherapy can help if you are feeling stuck, anxious, depressed or confused about change.
 Therapy is a space to talk openly about what is troubling you without feeling judged or under pressure.
+Having a safe time and space to re-consider yourself and the world can enable you to think and feel in different ways about life.

 My philosophical and practical approach can help with issues around loss, stress, unhappiness and relationships.
 It can help with questions about belonging, identity, anxiety and loneliness.
 Therapy and counselling can open up a change in perspective which can lead to new possibilities in resolving difficulties.